-We have been raising or own beef for three years and I will tell you the key things that we have found to get us great tasting, tender, lean, and nutritional meat.
+We have been raising or own beef for nine years and I will tell you the key things that we have found to get us great tasting, tender, lean, and nutritional meat.

 There are several words used in the natural meat market that folks use like grass fed, pastured, organic, and even all natural.
 These words sound nice but they don’t really tell you the quality of feed the beef animal is eating.